dmarshNAIT/dmarshNAIT.github.io/DMIT1508_cheatsheet.markdown

     - e.g. `UPDATE Student
         SET FirstName = 'Bob', LastName = 'Smith' WHERE StudentID = 123`
+- The `UPDATE()` function returns **true** if an `INSERT` or `UPDATE` was attempted on a specified column.
+These are used in triggers to let us branch around the logic if the column of interest wasn't updated.
 - `UPPER(column | expression)` returns a string in UPPERCASE. e.g. `UPPER('Bob')` returns `BOB`.